‘Talking PANTS’ teaches kids about their bodies and inappropriate touch – it’s the conversation that could help protect them from sexual abuse

 This book is helpful for parents in approaching the topic of protecting children’s private parts.
 It covers situations for younger kids as well as for older ones on how to say NO. The book leaves some situations open for parents to discuss further with their kids if they wish to.

 Your Body Belongs to You by Cornelia Maude Spelman

 A very well written and illustrated book.
-Ideal for introducing the topic to kids in a safe way using the just right words.
+Ideal for introducing the topic to kids in a safe way using the right words.

 How Long Does It Hurt?
 A Guide to Recovering from Incest and Sexual Abuse for Teenagers, their Friends and their Families by Cynthia Mather

-This book is a guide for future survivors to help them deal with what’s happening to them and to understand their feelings after going through a sexual abuse.
+This book is a guide for future survivors to help them deal with what’s happening to them and to understand their feelings after going through sexual abuse.
 The book is written by a Sexual Abuse survivor.